Posterior probability: Credible interval

 Posterior probability is a conditional probability conditioned on randomly observed data.
 Hence it is a random variable.
 For a random variable, it is important to summarize its amount of uncertainty.
 One way to achieve this goal is to provide a credible interval of the posterior probability.

 Classification

-In classification, posterior probabilities reflect the uncertainty of assessing an observation to particular class, see also Class membership probabilities.
+In classification, posterior probabilities reflect the uncertainty of assessing an observation to particular class, see also class-membership probabilities.

 While statistical classification methods by definition generate posterior probabilities, Machine Learners usually supply membership values which do not induce any probabilistic confidence.
-It is desirable to transform or re-scale membership values to class membership probabilities, since they are comparable and additionally more easily applicable for post-processing.
+It is desirable to transform or rescale membership values to class-membership probabilities, since they are comparable and additionally more easily applicable for post-processing.